-As a starting point, we use the generalized gradient approximation (GGA) as proposed by Perdew, Burke, and Ernzerhof (PBE) \cite{perdew1996generalized} to describe the exchange-correlation effects.
-However, it is well known that PBE functionals systematically underestimate the value of a band gap in insulators and semiconductors \cite{tran2009accurate,heyd2004efficient}.
+As a starting point, we use the generalized gradient approximation (GGA) as proposed by Perdew, Burke, and Ernzerhof (PBE) \cite{perdew1996generalized} to describe exchange-correlation effects.
+However, it is well known that PBE functionals systematically underestimate band gaps in insulators and semiconductors \cite{tran2009accurate,heyd2004efficient}.
 To get a more accurate electronic structure, we adopt the hybrid functional method of Heyd, Scuseria, and Ernzerhof (HSE06) \cite{heyd2004efficient,heyd2003hybrid}.
-In this method, $25$\% of the exact screened Hartree-Fock (HF) exchange is incorporated into the PBE exchange \cite{krukau2006influence}.
-H-ZISNs with widths 4--20 and 5--14 were calculated using the PBE and HSE06 functionals, respectively.
+In this method, $25$\% of the exact screened Hartree-Fock (HF) exchange is incorporated into PBE exchange \cite{krukau2006influence}.
+H-ZISNs with widths $N$ 4--20 and 5--14 were calculated using the PBE and HSE06 functionals, respectively.